• Home

 In my role I am required to work alongside the established team to facilitate effective and timely delivery of the radiotherapy service specification across the East of England.
 By building relationships and facilitating collaboration between radiotherapy colleagues and stakeholders across the network, I believe we can deliver improvements that can build resilience, improve the quality of services, and enhance the experience of radiotherapy for our patients.
 I am keen to raise the profile of the EofE RTN amongst the many stakeholders involved in radiotherapy regionally and nationally, as well as with patients.
 I would like to help increase recruitment into the radiotherapy workforce in our Network, and to ensure all patients are able to access radiotherapy where it is an appropriate treatment option.

 I've been in my role since 2023.
-I have worked in radiotherapy for many years after qualifying at a Therapeutic Radiographer.
+I have worked in radiotherapy for many years after qualifying as a Therapeutic Radiographer.
 I've worked in 5 Hospital Trusts and for two healthcare charities.
 In 2004, I became one of the first On Treatment Review Radiographers, establishing the role and developing the radiotherapy review service.
 Since then, I have developed and established patient and carer services for Macmillan Cancer Support and for a hospital charity in a large London hospital.
 More recently, I managed projects for different radiotherapy Networks.

 In my role, I am required to support Michelle delivering the Service Specification.
 I manage various projects to deliver the service specification and support achieving our aims for the Network.
 I enjoy using data to support service development, so that people outside of the radiotherapy world can see the impact of innovation and understand the challenges that services and people who use the services experience.
 I am passionate about patient co-production, and keeping people who use our services central to service development.